-Many studies have shown that PCOS is independently associated with an increased risk for short for gestational age (SGA) infants and observed in nonobese infertile women with PCOS who had undergone assisted reproductive technique (ART).
+Many studies have shown that PCOS is independently associated with an increased risk for short for gestational age (SGA) infants was observed in non-obese infertile women with PCOS who had undergone ART.
 Neonates born to women with PCOS also showed an increased risk for admission to the NICU.
 An APGAR score lower than seven at 5 min was more frequent in neonates born to women with PCOS.2